lucasnscr/ai-financial-analyst/README.md

 #### Prerequisites

-1. **Java 11+**: The project uses features of Java 11, so ensure you have this version or higher installed.
+1. **Java 22**: The project uses features of Java 22, so ensure you have this version or higher installed.
 2. **MongoDB**: Required to store financial data.
 Must be configured and running.
 3. **PostgreSQL with PGVector**: Must have the PGVector plugin installed and configured in PostgreSQL.
-4. **OpenAI API Key**: Required to access the GPT-4 model.
+4. **OpenAI API Key**: Required to access the GPT-4o model.
 Configure your API key in the application properties.
+5. **Alpha API Key**: Required to access the Financial Stock Market API, providing developers with access to a diverse range of financial data.

 #### Execution Steps